LVHS Mariachi band to perform at Biden inauguration

-LAS VEGAS (KLAS) — A Clark County School District (CCSD) band gets a major gig.
-These students will perform at the presidential inauguration tomorrow.
+LAS VEGAS (KLAS) — A Clark County School District band gets a major gig.
+These students will perform at the presidential inauguration Wednesday.

 They say not only are they representing Nevada with music, but also culture.
 Mariachi Joya from Las Vegas High School is set to perform on the national stage.